AndreRenaud/EmbeddedCLI/README.md

 All code is C99 compliant.

 ## Memory usage
 Memory usage is configurable by adjusting the internal buffering.
-In the default configuration, it will consume 1.5kB of RAM, most of which is in the history buffer.
-The easiest way to reduce memory consumption is to reduce/drop the support for the history buffer.
-When compiled in ARM Thumb2 mode, it consumes approximately 1kB of code space.
+In the default configuration, it will consume 1.5kB of RAM, most of which is in the history buffer, and 1.5kB of code space (ARM Thumb2).
+The easiest way to reduce memory consumption is to drop the support for the history buffer.
+In this configuration it will consume ~200B of RAM, and ~800B of code space (ARM Thumb2).

 ## Thanks
 Icon `terminal` by Ashwin Dinesh from the Noun Project